Group of auxin transport

 Group of mathematical modelling

 Leader: Klára Hoyerová

 We use mathematical modelling approach to unravel mechanisms regulating the auxin and cytokinins action in plants.

 Mathematical modelling and similar computational approaches are getting increasingly popular in various fields of biology as they offer the possibility to combine multiple datasets and assay results in order to probe hypotheses or measure properties that cannot be addressed in a single experimental design.
 Down below, we show examples of studies where we employed mathematical modelling methods.
 Read more…

 Leader: Petr Dobrev

-We improve the existing and develop the new analytical procedures for purification, quantitation and metabolic profiling of plant hormones and other bioactive substances of plant origin.
+We improve the existing and develop new analytical procedures for purification, quantification and metabolic profiling of plant hormones and other bioactive substances of plant origin.
 Read more…